 Figure 3.
 Using LabVIEW FPGA to Design an FPGA Board

 With LabVIEW FPGA, you can integrate existing VHDL code, third-party IP, or IP cores from the Power Electronics IP Library into your LabVIEW FPGA application, so you can focus on application-specific features and code segments and use prebuilt cores for common tasks such as PWM, proportional integral derivative control, and Clarke and Park transforms.
-For example, the Figure 4 shows the performance improvement of an application-optimized FPGA-based PWM control versus a standard PWM block found in DSP boards:
+For example, Figure 4 shows the performance improvement of an application-optimized FPGA-based PWM control versus a standard PWM block found in DSP boards:

 Figure 4.
 An optimized PWM in an FPGA can reduce the total harmonic distortion by nearly 50 percent at a high modulation index, compared to the standard PWM in DSP blocks.